timpaynemetoffice/timpaynemetoffice.github.io/index.md

 <i>Quarterly Journal of the Royal Meteorological Society</i> Volume 134, Issue 632, Pages 781-788, April 2008 Part A
 <a href="http://onlinelibrary.wiley.com/doi/10.1002/qj.227/abstract">link</a>

-* "4D-Var and the butterfly effect: statistical four-dimensional data assimilation for a wide range of scales"<br>
-Lorenc, A.C. and Payne, T. <br>
+* "4D-Var and the butterfly effect: statistical four-dimensional data assimilation for a wide range of scales" Lorenc, A.C. and Payne, T. <br>
 <i>Quarterly Journal of the Royal Meteorological Society</i>, VOL. 133 NO. 624
 pp.607-614, 2007 <a href="http://onlinelibrary.wiley.com/doi/10.1002/qj.36/abstract">link</a>